Residential

 How is the asbestos managed or removed after the survey?

 Unless the residential property comprises of the common parts of a residential block, or it is owned by a housing association or council then it does not need to be formerly managed.
 A homeowner may wish to have the asbestos periodically inspected by a qualified surveyor for peace of mind.
 If it is the common parts or owned by a housing association or council, then a formal reinspection regime should be in place.
 If following the survey, the asbestos poses a high risk then removal of the material may be recommended.
 Certain asbestos materials must be removed by a Licensed Asbestos Removal Contractor (LARC) who will work in accordance with HSG247 Asbestos: The licensed contractors’ guide.
-For materials which do not have to be removed by a LARC, it is still essential that remedial works or removal takes place in accordance with the Health & Safety Executives Approved Code Of Practice (ACOP) and that suitable training has been undertaken.
+For materials which do not have to be removed by a LARC, it is still essential that remedial works or removal takes place in accordance with the Health & Safety Executives Approved Code Of Practice (ACOP), that suitable training has been undertaken and that all relevant insurance is in place.